 Commercially rare diseases drug development differs from traditional diseases, as there are considerably few patients to take the drug, therefore pharmaceutical companies should consider reducing drug development costs and time to market

 Applying new emergent technologies can help in speeding up and reduce both the time and cost involved in drug discovery, preclinical, and clinical research.

 Pre-clinical studies for drug development in rare diseases

-Preclinical studies in animals help to determine the dose range of a test drug that will be evaluated in a phase I clinical trial.
-The safety and other data from preclinical studies are crucial to determine before forwarding a drug to human studies.
+Preclinical studies in animals help to determine the dose range of a test drug that will be evaluated in phase I clinical trial.
+The safety and other data from preclinical studies are crucial to determining before forwarding a drug to human studies.

-The goals of preclinical drug development is to
+The goals of preclinical drug development are to

 - Evaluate distribution, safety, and potential toxicity.